What Is a Squash Mocktail?

 - Orange slices for garnish

-1 Make the syrup: In a small saucepan over high heat, combine the bitter orange juice, zest, sugar, water, cinnamon sticks, star anise, allspice berries, and cloves.
+In a small saucepan over high heat, combine the bitter orange juice, zest, sugar, water, cinnamon sticks, star anise, allspice berries, and cloves.
 Bring to a boil, stirring frequently, and then lower heat to a simmer.
 Simmer for 5 minutes, and then remove the pan from the heat.
 Cover the pan and let steep an additional 10 minutes.

-2 Strain the syrup: Strain through a fine mesh strainer (or a coffee filter, if you've used ground spices) into an airtight container, like a wide mouth canning jar.
+Strain through a fine mesh strainer (or a coffee filter, if you've used ground spices) into an airtight container, like a wide mouth canning jar.
 Set aside or refrigerate if not using immediately.
 The syrup will keep in the fridge for up to a month.

-3 Serve: To serve, fill a rocks glass with crushed ice, pour in one ounce of the Bitter Orange and Spice Squash Syrup, top with club soda and a dash of orange bitters (or orange oil).
+To serve, fill a rocks glass with crushed ice, pour in one ounce of the Bitter Orange and Spice Squash Syrup, top with club soda and a dash of orange bitters (or orange oil).
 Stir gently to combine.
 Garnish with an orange slice.